nehemiaobati/codeigniter/documentation.md

 --------------------------------------------------

+**Part V: Documentation Maintenance Guide**

+**15. A Guide for the Project Owner**
+    15.1.
+The Philosophy of Living Documentation
+    15.2.
+Your Role vs. the AI's Role
+    15.3.
+The Documentation Update Workflow
+    15.4.
+Procedure: How to Review the Codebase for Changes 15.5.
+Procedure: Updating the Changelog and Managing Releases

+**************************************************

 **Part I: Getting Started**

 **1. Introduction**

 **1.1.
 What is GenAI Web Platform?**

 The GenAI Web Platform is a comprehensive, multi-functional application built on the CodeIgniter 4 framework.
-It serves as a portal for registered users to access a suite of powerful digital services, including AI-driven content generation and analysis, real-time cryptocurrency data queries, and robust user and content management capabilities.
+It is architected using a **Modular MVC-S pattern**, where each distinct business feature (like AI, Payments, or the Blog) is encapsulated in its own self-contained module for maximum maintainability.
+The platform serves as a portal for registered users to access a suite of powerful digital services, including AI-driven content generation, real-time cryptocurrency data queries, and robust user and content management capabilities.
 Designed with a modular architecture, it features a secure user authentication system, an account dashboard with an integrated balance and payment system (supporting M-Pesa, Airtel, and Card), a complete administrative panel for user oversight, and a fully integrated blog.

 **1.2.
 Core Features & Capabilities**

+- **Modular Architecture:** Core features like AI, Payments, Crypto, and Blog are isolated into self-contained modules for better organization and scalability.
 - **User Authentication:** Secure registration, login, email verification, and password reset functionality.
 - **Payment Gateway Integration:** Seamless payments via Paystack, a popular African payment gateway.
 - **AI Service Integration:** Advanced text and multimedia interaction with Google's Gemini API, featuring a sophisticated conversational memory system and on-demand document generation (PDF/Word).
 - **Cryptocurrency Data Service:** Real-time balance and transaction history queries for Bitcoin (BTC) and Litecoin (LTC) addresses.
 - **Blog & Content Management:** A public-facing blog with a full administrative backend for creating, editing, and managing posts.
-- **Administrative Dashboard:** Robust tools for user management, balance adjustments, financial oversight, and sending email campaigns to all users.
+- **Administrative Dashboard:** Robust tools for user management, balance adjustments, financial oversight, log viewing, and sending email campaigns to all users.
+- **Self-Hosted Documentation:** The application serves its own documentation, which can be easily updated.
 - **Secure & Performant:** Built with modern security best practices and optimized for production environments.

 **1.3.
 Who Is This For?**